vierofernando/username601/README.md

 # username601
 hello, fellow programmer! my name is Viero Fernando.
-This project is **Open Source for Everyone!** Written in **Python and JSON** language.
+This project is **Open Source for Everyone!** Written entirely in **Python** language.

 About the source code files: